Where To BYOB in LA

-Pinches has a couple locations throughout LA, but its Sunset Strip location is the only one that allows BYOB.
-And that’s smart, because you’re on the Sunset Strip.
-Pinches has good tacos at affordable prices, especially considering what part of town you’re in.
+Pinches has a couple locations throughout LA, but its Sunset Strip spot is the only one that allows BYOB.
+Is this the best taco spot in LA?
+Absolutely not.
+But it’s still pretty good and prices are remarkably affordable considering what part of town you’re in.
 The vibe is always festive but casual, making it a perfect jumping off point for a night out in Weho.

 In the crowded Beverly Grove scene, Escuela’s small space tends to get overlooked.
-But the cool, casual Mexican spot is still cranking out some fantastic tacos at affordable prices.
+But the cool, casual Mexican spot is still cranking out some fantastic, inexpensive tacos.
 They’ve expanded the menu now to include a full-service brunch on the weekends and a chicken tinga burrito we can’t get enough of.
 Oh, and it’s BYOB.
 Which might help you solve the mystery of those unsettling shoes hanging from the ceiling.
-Let us know of any theories.
+Let us know if you figure it out.

 Cha Cha Chicken might very well be the best BYOB restaurant in LA.
 The casual, walk-up Caribbean cafe right off the beach in Santa Monica provides the type of scene you wish LA bought into more.
-Roll in with some friends and a case of beer on a sunny Saturday afternoon, order jerk chicken from the counter, and get buzzed on that lush back patio.
-Nothing difficult about that.
+Roll in with some friends and a case of beer on a sunny Saturday afternoon, order jerk chicken from the counter, and get buzzed on that excellent back patio.

 It’s amazing that some people still don’t know that LA’s best music venue (by a mile) is BYOB.
 But you do now.
 It’s wine and beer only, but if you’re trying to sneak tequila into an LA Philharmonic show, you clearly don’t need a BYOB guide to tell you what to do.
 Pack a picnic basket full of your favorite wine and snacks, and go enjoy one of the best nights you can have in this city.

 Who says vegans can’t have fun?
-The dime-sized Silver Lake staple has been dishing out top-rate vegan food to local Eastsiders for a while now, but few realize it’s very much BYOB.
+The dime-sized Silver Lake staple has been dishing out food that vegans eat for a while now, but few realize it’s BYOB.
 There are only a few tables at this sidewalk cafe, but if you can snag one, a bottle (or two) of wine during dinner never hurt anyone.

-Sometimes all you want is a vegan Ethiopian restaurant where you can drink the alcohol of your choice.
+Sometimes you simply wake up in the morning craving a vegan Ethiopian restaurant where you can drink the alcohol of your choice, right?
+Right.
 Luckily, LA is home to Rahel, a fantastic joint in the heart of Little Ethiopia that also happens to be BYOB.
-With a delicious and dirt cheap all-you-can-eat buffet in the afternoons as well, Rahel has easily distinguished itself among all the top-notch Ethiopian spots in the neighborhood.
+With a delicious and dirt cheap all-you-can-eat buffet in the afternoons as well, Rahel has made a name for itself among the rest of the top-notch Ethiopian spots in the neighborhood.

-The Best Fish Taco in Ensenada would be talked about a lot more if it wasn’t a few blocks from one of the best fish taco situations on the entire West Coast (Ricky’s).
+The Best Fish Tacos in Ensenada would be talked about a lot more if it hadn’t lived two blocks from one of the best fish taco situations on the entire West coast (Ricky’s).
 But, alas, the tiny taco spot endures (and Ricky’s has now moved).
-From their quirky patio to the high-profile weekly comedy night, Best Fish Taco has indeed found its niche in Los Feliz, and while it’s probably not as good as Ricky’s, it’s still a solid neighborhood taco spot.
+From their quirky patio to a weekly stand-up comedy night that’s actually great, Best Fish Taco has found its niche in Los Feliz, and while it’s probably not as good as Ricky’s, it’s still a solid neighborhood taco spot.
 Oh, and feel free to bring any beer and wine of your choosing.

 Don’t trust anyone who turns down pizza and beer.
-The Larchmont favorite is one of the best pizza-by-the-slice spots in the city, and its BYOB policy is just a little icing on the cake.
+This Larchmont favorite is one of the more reliable pizza-by-the-slice spots in the city, and its BYOB policy is just a little icing on the cake.
 While pretty much any pizza is good here, the power move is the clam and garlic pie.
 And your previously purchased booze of course.

 So you’ve probably heard there are some good new restaurants downtown?
 Cool.
-There’s some great old ones, too.
-Not to say Colori Kitchen is some historic time capsule, but this casual, family-run Italian joint in the heart of DTLA is the kind of place you just don’t find down there anymore.
-The food isn’t mind-blowing, but it’s good and affordable, with a no corkage fee policy for you and your bottle of Cabernet.
+There are some good old ones, too.
+Not to say Colori Kitchen is some historic time capsule, but this casual, family-run Italian joint in the heart of DTLA is the kind of place you just don’t find there anymore.
+The food isn’t mind-blowing, but it’s good and affordable, with a no-corkage-fee policy for you and your bottle of Cabernet.